 - Whether or not you’re struggling with symptoms of schizophrenia.

-- Whether or not you’ve have at least two psychotic symptoms (each of which lasted 2 weeks or more).
+- Whether or not you’ve had at least two psychotic symptoms (each of which lasted 2 weeks or more).
 If so, one of these episodes must occur without depressive or manic symptoms.

 Schizophreniform Disorder

-Schizophreniform disorder is almost identical to schizophrenia, the major difference being symptoms only last between 1 to 6 months.
-If symptoms carry on for a longer period of time, then it’s considered to be schizophrenia. ¹³
+Schizophreniform disorder is almost identical to schizophrenia, but symptoms only last between 1 to 6 months.
+If symptoms carry on for a longer period, then it’s considered to be schizophrenia. ¹³

-This condition is much more common than other psychotic disorders – with 1 in 1,000 people developing schizophreniform disorder at some point in their lifetime.
+This condition is much more common than other psychotic disorders, with one in 1,000 people developing schizophreniform disorder at some point in their lifetime.
 Most of those affected are between the ages of 18 and 24.

 Mental health professionals believe the causes of schizophreniform disorder are directly related to those of schizophrenia.
-With that said, you’ll receive a similar assessment for diagnosing to schizophrenia – the major difference being the time period of which your symptoms have occurred.
+With that said, you’ll receive an assessment for a diagnosis similar to schizophrenia.
+The major difference is the period in which your symptoms have occurred.

 Brief Psychotic Disorder

-Just as the name suggests, a brief psychotic disorder is when psychotic symptoms appear suddenly but only last for a short period of time (less than a month).
+Just as the name suggests, a brief psychotic disorder is when psychotic symptoms appear suddenly and only last for a short period (less than a month).
 There are three different forms of this condition: ¹⁴

 - Brief Psychotic Disorder With Obvious Stressor – Sometimes referred to as “Brief Reactive Psychosis,” you may experience a psychosis shortly after a trauma or major stress (i.e. car accident, natural disaster, death of a loved one).